kieranknowles1/csc8508-team-project/readme.md

 Make two folders inside `this-repo/fmod-cmake/fmod/2.02.26/` named `include` and `lib` respectively.

-Run the installer and download the files to a directory of your choosing.
+Run the FMod installer and download the files to a directory of your choosing.

 Once installed, copy all `.h` and `.hpp` files from `Your FMod install dir/core/inc` to `this-repo/fmod-cmake/fmod/2.02.26/include`.